All About Cycling in Slovenia Mountain Biking Trails [MTB], DIY Cycle Touring, Bikepacking Routes, Road Cycling

 Languages and people

 The official language is Slovenian, which belongs to South Slavic languages, similar to the Serbo-Croatian language.
-Despite the country’s small size, it has 50 dialects and pronunciation differ from area to area.
+Despite the country’s small size, it has 50 dialects and pronunciation differs from area to area.

 There are two minority languages – Italian and Hungarian (co-official languages).
 Croatian and Serbian languages are mostly spoken by immigrants from countries of ex-Yugoslavia.